vitalielias/docker-mapping-service/README.md

 This will start the backend service, initializer, and frontend containers.
 The initializer container will wait for the backend service to be fully operational before executing its initialization sequence.

+Alternatively, Windows users may simply open the `setup.bat` file, which runs these commands automatically.
+Docker for Desktop must be open and running for this to work.
+Please have patience, the start may take several minutes, especially the first time, even if it looks like nothing is happening.

 ### Usage

 Once the containers are up and running, you can access the Mapping Service UI through your web browser by navigating to: